mmistakes/made-mistakes-jekyll/src/_posts/work/2016-04-15-minimal-mistakes-jekyll-theme.md

 ---
-title: "Minimal Mistakes, a Jekyll Theme"
+title: "Minimal Mistakes, a Jekyll theme"
-headline: "Minimal Mistakes Theme"
 excerpt: "A flexible two-column Jekyll theme.
 Perfect for hosting your personal site, blog, or portfolio on GitHub or your own server."
 last_modified_at: 2018-02-06T11:15:51-05:00
 image: